 A Lead 'n Learn Quick Guide contains all the information needed to lead a short, interactive presentation or discussion on a variety of Girl Scout topics.
 These 15-20-minute sessions provide bursts of learning and can be easily facilitated by a member of your team using the information provided.
-Lead 'n Learn Quick Guides are offered for the following topics:
+Lead 'n Learn Quick Guides are offered on a variety of topics.
+Please review a handful of Lead 'n Learn Quick Guide resources topics.
+We are adding new Lead 'n Learn Quick Guides regularly.